zabihhaqqani/numbers2text/README.md

 ![NUMBER](https://user-images.githubusercontent.com/53895282/168630296-8becb042-765f-426f-9291-79eb4fd26fa6.JPG)

-A Simple Javascript project to convert number to text
+A Simple Javascript project that converts numbers to text

 # Contributing
 Pull requests are always and most welcomed.
 For major changes, please open an issue first to discuss what you would like to change.